saferpay/sndbx/texts/fraugster.md

 ## <a name="fire-rules"></a> Rules

-Aside its AI-Algorithms, Fire also offers the option for the merchant, to write his own set of rules, which are then incorporated into the evaluation process.
-For this purpose, Fraugster offers its own Backend, where you, the merchant, can directly influence Fire, to fit your needs.
+Aside its AI algorithms, Fraugster also offers the option for merchants, to write their own set of rules, which are then incorporated into the evaluation process.
+For this purpose Fraugster offers its own portal (the <a href="https://dashboard.fraugsterapi.com/">Fraugster Dashboard</a>) where merchants can adapt the rules to fit their needs.

-The <a href="">LINK NEEDED Fire Backend can be found here.
-LINK NEEDED</a>
-Furthermore, you can also find <a href="">LINK NEEDED documentation on how to write and use custom rules here.
-LINK NEEDED</a>
+Documentation on how to create and manage custom rules can be found in the <a href="https://dashboard.fraugsterapi.com/docs/index.html">Fraugster User Guide</a> (you need to log in to the Frauster Dashboard with your own credentials that you received after signing the contract for Saferpay Fraud Prevention).

 ## <a name=""></a> Responses